 Reporting on climate change

 Most businesses are aware of the increasing focus on climate change and the expectations of a wide range of stakeholders to see relevant disclosures in the accounts.
-These expectations are only set to increase.
-In its year end letter to audit committee chairs and finance directors, the Financial Reporting Council (FRC) has identified reporting on climate risk as a key matter for the 2019/20 financial reporting season.
+These expectations are only set to increase for all companies.

 Under UK law, all companies that are not small are required to provide an overview of their business, including a description of the principal risks and uncertainties facing the company, in a strategic report.

 The strategic report should contain information that is material to shareholders and helps them assess whether the directors have performed their duty to promote the success of the company.
 When the directors of a company consider climate change to be a principal risk or uncertainty facing the company, this should be disclosed in the strategic report.

 Quoted companies and public listed entities with over 500 employees are also subject to specific reporting requirements on environmental matters within the strategic report, for example, details of policies pursued on environmental matters and the effectiveness of these policies.
 This information is required to the extent that it provides information that is necessary for an understanding of the development, performance, position (and impact - PIEs only) of the company's business.

 For reporting periods beginning on or after 1 January 2019, large companies are required to include a statement in the strategic report which describes how the directors have performed their duty under section 172 of the Companies Act 2006.
 This duty requires directors to promote the success of the company for the benefit of its members, as a whole, and in doing so have regard to the impact of the company’s operations on the community and the environment, among other matters.

 More information about the Strategic Report, including how to prepare one, can be found on the faculty’s dedicated webpage.